Visual album: Streaming era

 Beyoncé would reinvent the visual album format again with her following studio album Lemonade in 2016.
 Instead of filming separate videos for every song, she opted to create an hour-long feature film to companion the album.
 Releasing a cryptic trailer 6 days before the film's exclusive premiere on HBO, Lemonade was described as a "world premiere event".
 The project's true purpose as a companion film for Beyoncé's sixth studio album was revealed on April 23, 2016 as the film premiered.
 The film has since exclusively streamed on Tidal.
 It was nominated for four Primetime Emmy Awards and won a Peabody Award for its "contributions to the greater cultural landscape."

 The third studio album by the English musician Thom Yorke, Anima, was released on 27 June 2019 in conjunction with a 15-minute visual album of the same name on Netflix.
 Ed Sheeran's sixth studio album, - ("Subtract"), was released on 5 May 2023 with music videos for every song.

-Other artists like Frank Ocean, Kanye West, Solange, Halsey, Twenty One Pilots, Travis Scott and Sia have all released projects described as visual albums to different streaming services.
+Other artists like Frank Ocean, Kanye West, Kacey Musgraves, Solange, Halsey, Melanie Martinez, Twenty One Pilots, Travis Scott and Sia have all released projects described as visual albums to different streaming services.
 Though the films often accompany the albums, the visuals are at times released at a later date, as in the case of Black Is King (2020), the visual accompaniment to Beyoncé's The Lion King: The Gift (2019).